This page assumes that you’re familiar with Unreal Engine, but not with SpatialOS.

 Principles of the GDK for Unreal

-The SpatialOS Game Development Kit (GDK) for Unreal is a plugin which allows you to use the features of SpatialOS while developing with familiar Unreal Engine workflows and APIs.
+The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine fork and plugin with associated projects.
+It enables you to use the features of SpatialOS while developing with familiar Unreal Engine workflows and APIs.

 We want experienced Unreal developers to benefit from the features of Unreal and take advantage of the SpatialOS platform, with a workflow that’s as native to Unreal as possible.